 The Tillandsia is also called an air plant or epiphyte.
-This means that the plant does not get its nutrients from the soil, but from the air.
-Air plants grow on other plants, rocks or trees without extracting nutrients from them.
-They therefore have little or no roots.
-They absorb oxygen, water and other nutrients from the environment through small mouths in the leaf.
+This means the plant gets its nutrients from the air, not the soil.
+Air plants grow on other plants, rocks, or trees without extracting nutrients from them.
+They therefore have little to no roots.
+They absorb oxygen, water, and other nutrients from the environment through small openings in the leaves.

 You can place or hang Tillandsias anywhere.
-You often see a Tillandsia usneoides as a hanging plant, and a Xerographica is more likely to be placed or attached somewhere.
+You often see a Tillandsia usneoides as a hanging plant, while a Xerographica is more likely to be placed or attached somewhere.

 Did you know that the Tillandsia is named after the Swedish botanist Elias Tillandz?
-Not only because his name means 'over land', but also because he himself preferred to travel over land rather than over water.
-It is said that Tillandz hated water - just like the air plant is not a fan.
-You will therefore never find this plant on earth.
+Not only because his name means "overland," but also because he himself preferred traveling by land to water.
+It's said that Tillandz hated water—just as the air plant doesn't like it here.
+Therefore, you'll never find this plant on Earth.

 How do you care for a Tillandsia air plant?

-Air plants originate from rainforests in Central and South America, and belong to the Bromeliad family.
-For this reason, the plant is used to high humidity, which you can maintain at home with regular spraying.
+Air plants originate from rainforests in Central and South America and belong to the Bromeliad family.
+For this reason, the plant is accustomed to high humidity, which you can maintain at home with regular misting.

 Furthermore, the plant is quite easy to care for.
-Place the plant in a light spot, not in full sun, and not above or near a heater.
+Place it in a bright spot, out of direct sunlight, and away from or near a radiator.

 Water air plants by spraying them twice a week.
-During warm summer days we recommend doing this about 3 to 4 times a week.
+On hot summer days, we recommend doing this about 3 to 4 times a week.
 If you have the opportunity, spray them with rainwater.

 Immerse

 You can also give your air plants a boost by immersing them in a bath of lukewarm water.
-This will give your plant a real boost.
-Do not leave them in the bath for less than 1 hour and shake them well.
-Make sure the plant dries well, also between the leaves, to prevent possible rotting.
+This will give them a real boost.
+Leave them in the bath for no less than an hour and shake them well.
+Make sure the plant dries thoroughly, including between the leaves, to prevent possible rot.

 Choosing a selection results in a full page refresh.